fyndoc/vms/docs/pim/template/create-templates.md

 ## Category Mapping

 Category mapping is the process of adding categories to your template.
 Therefore, whenever your users intend to create/manage products belonging to the category tree(s), your template would be displayed.
-Which means, the users will be shown only those attributes that were linked to your template.
+This means, the users will be shown only those attributes that were linked to your template.

 1. Click the **Components** dropdown.

     ![QG7](https://cdn.pixelbin.io/v2/doc/original/vms/template/map-template.png)
     <center><em>Figure 8: Mapping Category Trees</em></center><br />

-2. Attach one or more category tree to your template.
+2. Attach one or more category trees to your template.

     ![QG7](https://cdn.pixelbin.io/v2/doc/original/vms/template/choose-tree.png)
     <center><em>Figure 9: Adding Category Trees</em></center><br />